Do you enjoy looking for Christmas tree decorating ideas? Browse these gorgeous Christmas Trees and gather ideas for decorating your own tree.

 - Use ornaments that will reflect the lights and place them strategically near a light bulb.

 - Create layers using garland, ribbon and ornaments.

-Fluff the branches, add the lights then the topper, next the ribbon and finally add the ornaments last.
+Fluff the branches, add the lights, then the topper, next add the ribbon, and finally add the ornaments last.

 Turn on the lights and enjoy the festive holiday spirit you just created in your home for the holiday season.